UsernameIsAlreadyTakenForReal/D.R.E.E.N.A./README.md

 This is my bachelor's degree project.
 As with all projects, it turned out way worse than I had expected; these kinds of projects require multiple iterations to get right, especially if you don't have experience with designing 3D objects that can be actually used.
 I only had one shot.
 Thanks, Eminem.
 I like how GitKraken looks, so I made a repo as well.

 # If, for any reason, you want to get this working too...
-which you shouldn't, since it requires a lot of stuff and there are easier projects to set up out there, here are some guides:
+which you shouldn't, since it requires a lot of stuff and there are easier projects to set up out there that work way, way better, here are some guides:

 ## *Pre- stuff that you need:*
 - Blender or convertor for .blend files if you want to change the 3D models;